phjardas/tabidisco/README.md

 ## Community

 If you've built your own Tabidisco I'd be very grateful if you could send me some photos along with comments on what you did differently and suggestions for improvements.
 Pull requests are highly welcome.
-Thank you for giving back to the!
+Thank you for giving back to the community!

 ## Author and Maintainer